aubique/dotfiles-arch/README.md

 # Configuration files

-That's the repository that helps to maintain my linux desktop environment.
+That's the repository that helps to maintain my Linux desktop environment.
 Most of the instructions are written for my personal workflow.

 ## Features